jvmelis/Cerrado_edge/README.md

-# Manuscript "Contrasting edge influence on lianas and trees in a cerrado savanna remnant"
+# Manuscript "Contrasting edge effect on lianas and trees in a cerrado savanna remnant"
 **Authors:**

 Juliano van Melis